Jack-Kin/Jack-Kin/README.md

 * 🎓 A master student at Columbia University in the City of New York.

-* 👾 A tech enthusiast & an open-source advocate.

 * 🏙️ From Shanghai, China.

 * 😆 Interested in software systems, distributed systems & high frequency trading.